kyma-incubator/github-slack-connectors/docs/github-connector/installation.md

     >**CAUTION:** Make sure the Kyma address is in the correct format.
 It consists of the domain name and cannot begin with the dot.
 For example, `35.187.32.214.xip.io`.

-    >**NOTE:** To define the Namespace in which to install chart, add the `--namespace` flag to the command.
+    >**NOTE:** To define the Namespace in which to install the chart, add the `--namespace` flag to the command.
 To define the GitHub URL, add the `--set githubURL` flag.
-To crate a webhook on one repository, use the construction `repos/:owner/:repo`.
+To create a webhook on one repository, use the construction `repos/:owner/:repo`.
 To create a webhook on the whole organization, use `orgs/:org`.
 To provide the security token, use the `--set githubToken` flag.

-3. For further steps, see [configuration page](/docs/github-connector/configuration.md).
+If you want to add a new repository after the installation, see the [manual configuration page](/docs/github-connector/manual_connection.md).